sparkandhale/k8-hardware-custodian/README.md

-# k8-hardware-custodian
+# k8-maas-custodian
-A custodian services that wakes up nodes with Wake-On-LAN and spans them into a Kubernetes cluster, which has the K8-API-Server available.
+A metal-as-a-service custodian, which wakes up nodes with Wake-On-LAN and makes them available to a Kubernetes cluster in need (employing the K8-API-Server).
+In the other way, the k8-maas-custodian decomissions metal (physical nodes), which is not needed anymore by the Kubernetes cluster and puts them asleep.